Private Health Insurance is designed to cover the cost of private medical care for acute conditions.

 Wait times may be as long as 18 weeks+

-Have a private consultant
+Have a private, appointed consultant for your care

 May not always see the same consultant again for the same condition